 - Source Int Arch Allergy Immunol, 1996 Sep, 111:1, 55-63

-- Abstract IgA and IgG antibody response of adult atopic dermatitis patients against
+- Abstract IgA and IgG antibody response of adult atopic dermatitis patients

-wheat was examined with serum pools of healthy
+ethanol-soluble fraction of wheat was examined with serum pools of healthy

 adult celiac disease.
 All patient sera revealed polymorphic IgA and IgG binding

-to cereal peptides with molecular weights of 11-97
+to cereal peptides with molecular weights of 11-97 kD.
+The antibody staining was

-Patients with dermatitis herpetiformis or celiac disease showed more intensive staining
+with dermatitis herpetiformis or celiac disease showed more intensive staining

 with the ethanol extract of wheat and showed more IgA-stained bands in

 immunoblotting.
 It seems that the presence of IgA and IgG antibodies to

 dermatitis displays little diagnostic significance, in contrast to antigliadin

 antibody response in dermatitis herpetiformis and celiac disease.